Fitness Influencer Jessica Arevalo Shows Off 11-Pound Weight Gain In A Doughnut-Print Bikini

 In the caption of her post, Jessica informed her followers that her weight gain hasn’t been getting her down at all.
 In fact, she revealed that she’s never been more accepting of her body.
 She also begged her followers not be hard on themselves and get discouraged when they gain weight or fail to adhere to their diet and fitness routines.

-Jessica’s body-positive post has racked up over 28,000 likes since it was initially uploaded, and it also received a ton of positive feedback in the comments section.
+Jessica’s body-positive post has racked up more than 28,000 likes since it was initially uploaded, and it also received a ton of positive feedback in the comments section.

 “The additional weight went to all the right places,” one fan assured Jessica.